-The Group 2 Stan Fox Stakes is a three-year-old race run at Randwick Racecourse in Sydney under set weight conditions over a course of 1500 metres.
+The Group 2 Callander Presnell Stakes, registered as the Stan Fox Stakes is a three-year-old race run at Randwick Racecourse in Sydney under set weight conditions over a course of 1600 metres.
 Colts and geldings carry 56.5 kg and fillies receive 54.5 kg.

 The race will be found on the Australian Thoroughbred racing calendar sometime around late September and early October.

 Callander Presnell Stakes (Stan Fox Stakes) Race Details